mgesteiro/mBotstopwatch/README.md

 ## 3D
-In this folder you can find the [FreeCAD](https://freecadweb.org/) model with all the parts, so you can adjust/modify/adapt the design to your own parts (or desires).
-There is also an *[STL file](3D/frame.stl)* for the frame, ready to be sliced and 3D-printed.
+In this folder you can find the [FreeCAD](https://freecadweb.org/) model with all the parts, so you can adjust/modify/adapt the design to your own available parts (or desires).
+There is also an *[STL file](3D/frame.stl)* of the frame, ready to be sliced and 3D-printed.

 ![FreeCAD rendering of the project](3D/render.png)